Dynamic layers

 Example 1: Decision tree

-You create a decision tree diagram and the base layer shows the start of the tree with the first decision point.
+You create a decision tree diagram.
+The base layer shows the start of the tree with the first decision point.
 If users click Yes, a layer with additional information related to this response appears.
 If users click No, a different layer of information appears.

 Example 2: Service architecture diagram

 Your base layer includes a simple service architecture diagram.
-When users click an object in the diagram, a layer with more detailed information appears on the right side.
+When users click an object in the diagram, a layer with more detailed information appears to the right.
 When users click a different object, the first object's layer is hidden and replaced with information about the second object, and so on.
+In this example, the user clicked Jira to view detailed information about Gliffy Jira Connect.

 You create a diagram to explain a corporate expense process and want to display it like a slide show.
-When users click the Next Step button, they see a new layer with information about the next step.
+When users click Next Step, they see a new layer with information about the next step.

 - Pop-up notes: Show dismissible descriptive text for a shape or group of shapes.
 See Add Popup notes.